pulumi/pulumi-tf-provider-boilerplate/README.md

 Second, replace references to `xyz` with the name of your provider:

 ```
-make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo
+make prepare PACK=foo PROJECT=github.com/pulumi/pulumi-foo
 ```

 Next, list the configuration points for the provider in the area of the README.

 > Note: If the name of the desired Pulumi provider differs from the name of the Terraform provider, you will need to carefully distinguish between the references - see https://github.com/pulumi/pulumi-azure for an example.

 ### Add dependencies

 In order to properly build the sdks, the following tools are expected:

 - `pulumictl` (See the project's README for installation instructions: https://github.com/pulumi/pulumictl)

 In the root of the repository, run:

 - `GO111MODULE=on go get github.com/pulumi/pulumi-terraform@master`
 - `(cd provider && go get github.com/terraform-providers/terraform-provider-foo)` (where `foo` is the name of the provider - note the parenthesis to run this in a subshell)
 - `(cd provider && go mod download)`

 ### Build the provider: